 - What can we do to improve productivity?

-All members of the scrum team—scrum master, product owner, and developers—should attend the retrospective meeting.
+All members of the Scrum team—Scrum master, product owner, and developers—should attend the retrospective meeting.
 The meeting should provide an environment where the team members feel safe to share honest feedback on what’s going well and what could be improved and to participate in a discussion of what needs to change with clearly defined action items.

-How do you make a sprint retrospective effective?
+How long should a sprint retrospective take?

-Studies show that a major complaint of the agile methodology is the perception that there are too many meetings.
+Studies show that a major complaint of the Agile methodology is the perception that there are too many meetings.
 Of course, for some people, one meeting per week is too many.
 What can you do to keep the team from thinking that a sprint retrospective is more than just another meeting?

 Keep it simple